 Therefore, Maggie and Thomas carry on living together as husband and wife; having marital sex, Thomas now in full knowledge of Maggie’s feelings for another man and lack of sexual attraction for him, Maggie choosing, despite her aversion, to placate him and avoid any more violence, any more of Thomas accesses of fury and forced sex.

-With the years, too, Thomas learns to become more accommodating, more compromising, more understanding, maybe.
+With the years, too, Thomas’ fire seems to slowly start to burn out, and he seemingly learns to become more accommodating, more compromising, more understanding maybe.
 He puts an end to his sexual aggression.
 Maggie too accommodates, compromises.
 They salvage their marriage, their family.
-They observe the precepts of their religion and salvage their life, albeit in detriment of love and of life’s essence and real truth: what appears over what is, because, in the end, the teachings they believe in are that the material, the touchable, the sensible, the whatness of things is not what is, it is not the essence, it is not the truth.
+They observe the precepts of their religion and salvage their life commitment, albeit in detriment of love and of life’s essence and real truth: what appears over what is, because, in the end, the teachings they believe in are that the material, the touchable, the sensible, the whatness of things is not what is, it is not the essence, it is not the truth.
 Following from Plato and Aristotle, and their theories of being and essence, and ending up in a full circle, the truth of anything, the essence, it belongs only to the realm of the spiritual, of God.
 The realm of the form, from which all other things are copied, and which alone gives meaning to being, to life itself.

 ‘This book is bright and dark by turns but always shot through with a vital, unerring grace.
 Plus it’s about love and death, sex and God.
 What more could a reader want?’ ~ Jenny Offill, author of Dept of Speculation